All Episodes

 How do they write you or contact you or whatever?

-Donate whatever you can, five, ten dollars or whatever you can do.
+Donate whatever you can, $5, $10, or whatever you can do.

 All right, Herschel Walker, we appreciate you being with us.

-We're gonna follow this race closely.
+We're going to follow this race closely.

-When we come back, the fate of women as the Taliban deadline now looms large, and efforts of people in the United States to get women out of there as quickly as possible as we continue.
+When we come back, the fate of women as the Taliban deadline now looms large and efforts of people in the United States to get women out of there as quickly as possible as we continue.

-Women are not allowed to leave their house, they must dress a certain way, or they will be beaten.
+They must dress a certain way or they will be beaten.

 Many have been beaten.

-Some have been beaten because they didn't like the uh some Taliban fighters didn't like the way they cooked or they wouldn't cook for them.
+Some have been beaten because they didn't like the some Taliban fighters didn't like the way they cooked or they wouldn't cook for them.

 They are after her.